Meti31/DATA-4380-INDIVIDUAL/README.md

 # Prediction of Diseases using machine learning algorithms

 This repository holds an attempt to compare the performance of different machine learning algorithms on two dataset.And also attempts to build web app using streamlit to predict the likelihood of a person having these disease based on the given datasets.
-The datasets are used are "Diabetes Dataset"( https://www.kaggle.com/datasets/mathchi/diabetes-data-set) and "Heart Failure Prediction Dataset" (https://www.kaggle.com/datasets/fedesoriano/heart-failure-prediction)
+The datasets  used are "Diabetes Dataset"( https://www.kaggle.com/datasets/mathchi/diabetes-data-set) and "Heart Failure Prediction Dataset" (https://www.kaggle.com/datasets/fedesoriano/heart-failure-prediction)

 # Overview